eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

   - tstr, uint, bstr, bool and tdate are CDDL representation types defined in [RFC 8610].
   - Regarding type tstr: this document confirms that, as specified in RFC 8949, a tstr SHALL be encoded in UTF-8 and SHALL support the full Unicode range.
   - All attributes having encoding type tstr SHALL have a maximum length of 150 characters.
-  - This document specifies full-date as *full-date = #6.1004(tstr)*, where tag 1004 is specified in [RFC 8943].
+  - This document specifies full-date as full-date = #6.1004(tstr), where tag 1004 is specified in [RFC 8943].
-  - In accordance with [RFC 8949], section 3.4.1, a tdate attribute shall contain a date-time string as specified in [RFC 3339].
-In accordance with [RFC 8943], a full-date attribute shall contain a full-date string as specified in [RFC 3339].
+  - In accordance with [RFC 8949], section 3.4.1, a tdate attribute SHALL contain a date-time string as specified in [RFC 3339].
+In accordance with [RFC 8943], a full-date attribute SHALL contain a full-date string as specified in [RFC 3339].
   - The following requirements apply to the representation of dates in attributes, unless otherwise indicated:
     - Fractions of seconds SHALL NOT be used;
     - A local offset from UTC SHALL NOT be used; the time-offset defined in [RFC 3339] SHALL be to “Z”.